solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 other account addresses.
 These LUTs are managed by the Address Lookup Table Program and help to fit more accounts into a single transaction.

-With versioned transactions, you can use a LUT's address.
+With versioned transactions, you can use a LUT address.
 Then, refer to additional accounts with a short 1-byte index instead of their full 32-byte addresses.
 This makes the transaction much smaller and saves a lot of space.